SixLabors/ImageSharp.Drawing/samples/DrawingBackendBenchmark/README.md

 4. updates the running mean and standard deviation
 5. captures a preview image only on the last iteration

 That last point matters: preview capture is intentionally outside the measured timing path.
-The reported time measures scene submission and backend flush work only.
+The reported time measures canvas replay and backend submission work only.
 Any readback, clone, or bitmap conversion needed for the UI happens afterward.

 ## Timing model

 All backends follow the same basic timing rule:

 - start the stopwatch immediately before drawing the scene
-- stop it immediately after the backend flush or submission boundary
+- stop it immediately after the backend render or submission boundary
 - capture preview pixels only after the stopwatch stops

 In practice that means:

-- `CPU` measures drawing into the cached `Image<Bgra32>` through `DrawingCanvas.Flush()`
+- `CPU` measures drawing into the cached `Image<Bgra32>` through canvas disposal replay
 - `SkiaSharp` measures drawing through `SKCanvas.Flush()` and optional GPU context flush
-- `WebGPU` measures drawing through `DrawingCanvas.Flush()` into the offscreen `WebGPURenderTarget<Bgra32>`
+- `WebGPU` measures drawing through canvas disposal replay into the offscreen `WebGPURenderTarget`

 So the numbers are comparable as "render and submit" timings, not "render plus preview extraction" timings.